jhayer/bacterial_genomics_training/docs/pan_genome.md

 ```

 !!! question
     How many genes are found to be in the core genome?
     How many are shared by several strains but not all (shell)?
     How many are found in only one strain (cloud genes)?

-## Plotting the result
+## Plotting the results

 Roary comes with a python script that allows you to generate a few plots to graphically assess your analysis output.